Skip to content

 Error code Cause Fix

-deploy_write_failed (path not found) UNC path does not exist or host is offline Verify the path in Device Groups → Paths.
-Confirm the machine is online and the share name is correct.
+deploy_write_failed (path not found) Target path does not exist or is inaccessible Verify the path in Device Groups → Paths.
+For UNC paths confirm the host is online and the share name is correct; for local paths confirm the directory exists.

 backup_not_found Restore from backup was requested but the backup file is missing Re-deploy without restoring.
 If the original config is critical, recreate it manually.